elif-aksy/text-classification-logreg/README.md

 ---

 ## Future Improvements
-- Experiment with different vectorization techniques
+- Experiment with alternative vectorization techniques
-- Try alternative classification models
+- Compare different classification models
-- Extend the pipeline to larger or multilingual datasets
+- Extend the pipeline to multilingual or larger-scale datasets